 i) Right to revoke consent under data protection law

-Any person concerned by the processing of personal data has the right, granted by the European directive and regulation maker, to revoke consent to the processing of personal data at any time.
+Any person affected by the processing of personal data has the right granted by the European Directive and Regulation to withdraw consent to the processing of personal data at any time.

-If the data subject wishes to exercise his or her right to withdraw consent, he or she may at any time do so by contacting an employee of the controller.
+If the data subject wishes to exercise the right to withdraw consent, he or she may, at any time, contact any employee of the controller.

 Cookies and right to object to direct advertising

-Cookies" are small files that are stored on the user's computer.
-Different data can be stored within the cookies.
-A cookie is primarily used to store information about a user (or the device on which the cookie is stored) during or after the user's visit to an online service.
-Temporary cookies, or "session cookies" or "transient cookies", are cookies that are deleted after a user leaves an online offer and closes his browser.
-The content of a shopping basket in an online shop or a login status, for example, can be stored in such a cookie.
-Cookies are referred to as "permanent" or "persistent" and remain stored even after the browser is closed.
-For example, the login status can be saved if users visit it after several days.
-The interests of the users who are used for range measurement or marketing purposes can also be stored in such a cookie.
-Third party cookies" are cookies that are offered by providers other than the person responsible for operating the online service (otherwise, if they are only the latter's cookies, they are referred to as "first party cookies").
+Cookies" are small files that are stored on users' computers.
+Different information can be stored within the cookies.
+A cookie is primarily used to store information about a user (or the device on which the cookie is stored) during or after his or her visit to an online offer.
+Temporary cookies, or "session cookies" or "transient cookies", are cookies that are deleted after a user leaves an online offer and closes his or her browser.
+In such a cookie, for example, the contents of a shopping basket in an online shop or a login status can be stored.
+Cookies that remain stored even after the browser is closed are referred to as "permanent" or "persistent".
+For example, the login status can be stored if users visit them after several days.
+Likewise, the interests of users can be stored in such a cookie, which is used for range measurement or marketing purposes.
+Third-party cookies" are cookies that are offered by providers other than the responsible party that operates the online offer (otherwise, if they are only its cookies, they are referred to as "first-party cookies").

-If the data are not deleted because they are required for other and legally permissible purposes, their processing will be restricted.
-This means that the data will be blocked and not processed for other purposes.
-This applies, for example, to data that must be stored for commercial or tax reasons.
+If the data is not deleted because it is required for other and legally permissible purposes, its processing will be restricted.
+I.e. the data is blocked and not processed for other purposes.
+This applies, for example, to data that must be retained for reasons of commercial or tax law.

-We ask you to inform yourself regularly about the content of our data protection declaration.
-We will adapt the data protection declaration as soon as the changes to the data processing carried out by us make this necessary.
-We will inform you as soon as the changes require your cooperation (e.g. consent) or other individual notification.
+We ask you to regularly inform yourself about the content of our data protection declaration.
+We adapt the data protection declaration as soon as the changes in the data processing carried out by us make this necessary.
+We will inform you as soon as the changes require an act of cooperation on your part (e.g. consent) or other individual notification.

-We process inventory data (e.g., customer master data, such as names or addresses), contact data (e.g., e-mail, telephone numbers), content data (e.g., text entries, photographs, videos), contract data (e.g., subject matter of contract, term), payment data (e.g., bank details, payment history), usage and metadata (e.g., as part of the evaluation and performance measurement of marketing measures).
-We do not process any special categories of personal data, unless they are part of a commissioned processing.
-Affected parties include our customers, interested parties and their customers, users, website visitors or employees as well as third parties.
+In this context, we process inventory data (e.g., customer master data, such as names or addresses), contact data (e.g., e-mail, telephone numbers), content data (e.g., text entries, photographs, videos), contract data (e.g., subject matter of the contract, term), payment data (e.g., bank details, payment history), usage and metadata (e.g., in the context of evaluating and measuring the success of marketing measures).
+As a matter of principle, we do not process special categories of personal data, unless these are components of commissioned processing.
+Data subjects include our customers, prospective customers as well as their customers, users, website visitors or employees as well as third parties.
 The purpose of the processing is the provision of contractual services, billing and our customer service.
 The legal basis for the processing results from Art.
-6 Para.
+6 para.
 1 lit. b DSGVO (contractual services), Art.
-6 Para.
+6 para.
 1 lit. f DSGVO (analysis, statistics, optimisation, security measures).
-We process data which are necessary for the justification and fulfilment of the contractual services and point out the necessity of their specification.
-Disclosure to external parties shall only take place if it is necessary within the framework of an order.
-When processing the data provided to us within the framework of an order, we shall act in accordance with the instructions of the customer and the statutory requirements for order processing pursuant to Art.
-28 DSGVO and shall not process the data for purposes other than those specified in the order.
+We process data that is necessary for the justification and fulfilment of contractual services and point out the necessity of their disclosure.
+Disclosure to external parties only takes place if it is necessary in the context of an order.
+When processing the data provided to us within the scope of an order, we act in accordance with the instructions of the client as well as the legal requirements of order processing pursuant to Art.
+28 DSGVO and do not process the data for any other purposes than those specified in the order.

-We delete the data after expiration of legal warranty and comparable obligations. the necessity of the storage of the data is reviewed every three years; in the case of legal archiving obligations the deletion takes place after their expiration (6 J, according to § 257 Abs.
-1 HGB, 10 J, according to § 147 Abs.
+We delete the data after the expiry of statutory warranty and comparable obligations.
+The necessity of storing the data is reviewed every three years; in the case of statutory archiving obligations, the deletion takes place after their expiry (6 years, in accordance with § 257 para.
+1 HGB, 10 years, in accordance with § 147 para.
 1 AO).
-In the case of data which has been disclosed to us by the client within the scope of an order, we delete the data in accordance with the specifications of the order, in principle after the end of the order.
+In the case of data disclosed to us by the client within the scope of an order, we delete the data in accordance with the specifications of the order, in principle after the end of the order.